Skip to content

 2.6 Transaction data should be protected against modification

-• Any modification of transaction data should trigger reset of the authorization process.
+2. Modifications to transaction data could trigger a reset of the authorization process.

-• Any attempts to modify transaction data after the initial entry by the user is a symptom of tinkering with an application and should be logged, monitored and carefully investigated.
+3. Any attempt to modify transaction data after user entry is an attack on the system and it should be logged, monitored, and carefully investigated.

-2.7 Confidentiality of the transaction data should be protected during any client / server communications
+2.7 Confidentiality of transaction data should be protected during all client-server communications

-The transaction authorization process should protect the privacy of transaction data being presented to the user to authorize i.e. at section 2.5, steps 2 and 4.
+The transaction authorization process should protect the privacy of transaction data that the user will be authorizing (i.e. at Section 2.5, steps 2 and 4).

-The result of the transaction entry and the authorization process described in paragraph 2.5 is the transaction execution.
-Just before the transaction is executed there should be a final control gate which verifies whether the transaction was properly authorized by the user.
-Such control, tied to execution, should prevent attacks such as:
+The final result of the transaction entry and authorization process (as described in Section 2.5) is also called the transaction execution.
+There should be a final control gate before transaction execution which verifies whether the transaction was properly authorized by the user.
+This control should be tied to execution and prevent attacks such as:

-• Time of Check to Time of Use (TOCTOU) – example in paragraph 2.6
+• Time of Check to Time of Use (TOCTOU) – example in Section 2.6

-• Skipping authorization check in the transaction entry process (see. paragraph 2.5)
+• Skipping authorization check in the transaction entry process (see.
+Section 2.5)

-2.9 Authorization credentials should be valid only by limited period of time
+2.9 Authorization credentials should only be valid during a limited time period

-In some malware attacks scenarios, authorization credentials entered by the user is passed to malware command and control server (C&C) and then used from an attacker-controlled machine.
-Such a process is often performed manually by an attacker.
-To make such attacks difficult, the server should allow authorizing the transaction only in a limited time window between generating of challenge or OTP and the transaction authorization.
-Additionally, such safeguard will also aid in preventing resource exhaustion attacks.
-The time window should be carefully selected to not disrupt normal users' behavior.
+In some attacks, a user's authorization credentials are passed by malware to a command-and-control server and then are used from an attacker-controlled machine.
+Often, this process is often performed manually by an attacker.
+To make sure that these are attacks are difficult, the server should only allow transaction authorization to occur in a limited time window which should occur between the generation of a challenge (or OTP) and the completion of an authorization.
+Additionally, such safeguards will also help stop resource exhaustion attacks.
+This time period should be carefully selected so it will not disrupt normal user behavior.

 2.10 Authorization credentials should be unique for every operation

-To prevent all sorts of replay attacks, authorization credentials should be unique for every operation.
-It could be achieved using different methods depending on the applied transaction authorization mechanism.
-For example: using a timestamp, a sequence number or a random value in signed transaction data or as a part of a challenge.
+To prevent multiple replay attacks, each set of authorization credentials should be unique for every operation.
+These credentials can be generated with different methods depending on the mechanism.
+For example: developers can use a timestamp, a sequence number, or a random value in signed transaction data or as a part of a challenge.

 Remarks

-We identify other issues that should be taken into consideration while implementing transaction authorization.
-However we deem to be beyond the scope of this cheat sheet:
+Here are some other issues that should be considered while implementing transaction authorizations, but are beyond the scope of this cheat sheet:

 • Which transactions should be authorized?
-All transactions or only some of them.
-Each application is different and an application owner should decide if all transactions should be authorized or only some of them, considering risk analysis, risk exposition of given application, and other safeguards implemented in an application.
+All transactions or only some of them?
+Each application is different and an application owner should decide if all transactions should be authorized or only some of them.
+The developers should consider risk analysis, risk exposition of given application, and other safeguards implemented in an application.

 • We recommend the use of cryptographic operations to protect transactions and to ensure integrity, confidentiality and non-repudiation.

-• Provisioning & protection of the device signing keys, during device "pairing" is as critical as the signing protocol itself.
+• It is critically important to provision & protect the device signing keys during device "pairing" is as is the actual signing protocol itself.
 Malware may attempt to inject/replace or steal the signing keys.

-• User awareness.
-E.g.: For transaction authorization methods, when a user types-in significant transaction data to an authorization component (e.g. an external dedicated device or a mobile application), users should be trained to rewrite transaction data from trusted source and not from a computer screen.
+• User awareness: For example in transaction authorization methods, when a user types in significant transaction data to an authorization component (e.g. an external dedicated device or a mobile application), users should be trained to rewrite transaction data from a trusted source and not from a computer screen.

-• There are some anti-malware solutions that protect against malware threats but such solutions do not guarantee 100% effectiveness and should be used only as an additional layer of protection.
+• There are some anti-malware solutions that protect against such threats but these solutions cannot be 100% effective and should be used only as an additional layer of protection.

-• Protection of the signing keys leveraging secure elements (TEE, TPM, Smart card..)
+• Protecting your signing keys with a second factor such as passwords, biometrics, etc. or leveraging secure elements (TEE, TPM, Smart card).

 References and future reading